mohamed-elkhawas/school-management-api/readme.md

     Implemented using: Node.js, express, MongoDB and Redis.

     Tested using: jest, supertest and postman.
+        (the tests coverage exceeds 99% of the Branches).

     Secure against: Brocken Access Control attacks (BAC) and emails and password bruteforcing (rate limit)